General questions about ATLAS™

 ATLAS is being pilot-tested in a select group of states.
-The states involved in this first phase are Delaware, Louisiana, Massachusetts, New York, and West Virginia.
+The states involved in this first phase are Delaware, Louisiana, Massachusetts, New York, North Carolina, and West Virginia.
 States have been selected based on several criteria, including readiness for successful implementation of the initiative and a demonstrated potential to scale the tool after the pilot.
 Following successful completion of the two-year pilot, ATLAS™ will be scaled nationwide.

 When will ATLAS be live?

 ATLAS will go live in the pilot states in mid-2020.